picqer/magento2-plugin/README.md

     + Picqer Subdomain: is the prefix of your domain name.
 If you log on to 'my-shop.picqer.com', then fill in 'my-shop'.
     + Connection Key: can be found in Picqer > Settings > Webshops > Magento shop.
 Copy and paste in this field.

-Orders updates will now be pushed to Picqer immediately.
+Orders will now be pushed to Picqer immediately.